ehilgemann/HilgemannHome/about.md

 <div id="wrap">
     <div id="left_col">
         <h3>WORKING</h3>
-		<p align="justify"> My day job puts me at the interesection of research and spacecraft design.
+		<p align="justify"> My day job puts me at the interesection of technology development and spacecraft design.
 I work in a technology infusion group and focus on how to improve spaceflight systems by maturing novel technologies.</p>

 		<br>